jlincodes/budget-breakdown-calculator/README.md

-# Basic Budget Calculator
+# Budget Breakdown Calculator

 ### Background and Overview

 Budgeting can be intimidating.
 One could use an already existing budgeting application service, such as Mint or You Need a Budget, but that would require an account creation, linking up one's banking account, etc. Another alternative would be to use a spreadsheet to keep log expenses, but spreadsheets and formulas can be intimidating to the average user.

-This is where Basic Budget Calculator comes in - Basic Budget Calculator is, as the name implies, a basic budget calculator.
+This is where Budget Breakdown Calculator comes in - Budget Breakdown Calculator is, as the name implies, a budget breakdown calculator.
 It's easy to use - just log your expenses, run the calculations, and check the graphs to see if you are within your financial means and what areas you could improve on.

 ### Functionality & MVP